ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Clarify instructions on when to include audience when C performs update of access rights.

+* New EAD items:

+  * Consistent and simpler naming.

+  * Revised format/style of their definition.

-* Revised normative language when using AS Request Creation Hints.
+  * Revised normative language for using AS Request Creation Hints.

-* Revised format/style of definition of EAD items.

 * Added the "Operational Considerations" section.